Would you recommend your GP surgery?

 How does it work?

-You will be asked to choose one of six options, ranging from 'extremely likely' to 'extremely unlikely'.
+You will be asked to choose one of six options, ranging from 'very good' to 'very poor'.

-Your response is anonymous and you will be able to post the postcard in a ballot box in your GP practice reception on your way out of the surgery or you can complete give your feedback on this page.
+Your response is completely anonymous.
+If you would prefer you will be able to submit your responses on a postcard which will be available at your GP practice.
+The postcard can be posted in a ballot box in your GP practice reception on your way out of the surgery.

 If you are unable to answer the question, a friend or family member is welcome to respond on your behalf.